Kramer818/Music-Analysis/README.md

 # Project1-Music-Analysis
 Finding music trends from 2010 through 2019.

-Only check Grade_This_Project1.ipynb

-Proposal:
+# Proposal:
 Our project is to uncover trends in music by examining the properties of popular songs from the past decade.

  We examined relationships between valence, energy and danceability versus popularity, the overall changes of these properties over time, and the properties of the most popular genre versus other genres.

-Hypothesis: Over a ten-year period, we thought the properties of music would reach a point of commonality where a specific energy, valence and danceability would ensure that the song would remain popular throughout the years.
+# Hypothesis: Over a ten-year period, we thought the properties of music would reach a point of commonality where a specific energy, valence and danceability would ensure that the song would remain popular throughout the years.

-Definitions:
+# Definitions:

 Energy: Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.